 Figure S4.
 MASC Interactome.

 a.
-Only protein identified with high confidence in NSB hMASC, that is, in triplicate or 2/3 times, were used to generate this interactome.
+Only proteins identified with high confidence in NSB hMASC, that is, in triplicate or 2/3 times, were used to generate this interactome.
 Clusters of less than 4 proteins are not included in this image.
 Names next to the clusters are indicative of the Biological Function or Cellular Component common to most of its members.

 b.
-Only protein identified with high confidence in PM hMASC, that is, in triplicate or 2/3 times, were used in this interactome.
+Only proteins identified with high confidence in PM hMASC, that is, in triplicate or 2/3 times, were used in this interactome.
 Clusters of less than 4 proteins are not included.
 Names next to the clusters are indicative of the Biological Function or Cellular Component common to most of its members.

 Supplementary References